RIAPS/riaps-ti-bdebstrap/README.md

 When updating to a new TI version of the uboot_srcrev (seen in `config/bsp_sources.toml`), a new patch needs to be created.
 This can be done by cloning <https://git.ti.com/cgit/ti-u-boot/ti-u-boot>, checking out the indicated git version tag.
-From there, modify the "arch/arm/dts/k3-am642-sk.dts" file to match the current `patches/ti-u-boot/riaps-dts-bootargs-gpio.patch` file.
-Once these files are updated with the desired changes, within the ti-u-boot repo run ```git diff > riaps-dts-bootargs-gpio.patch``` to get a new patch for this version.
+From there, modify the "arch/arm/dts/k3-am642-sk.dts" file to match the current `patches/ti-u-boot/riaps-dts-bootargs-u-boot.patch` file.
+Once these files are updated with the desired changes, within the ti-u-boot repo run ```git diff > riaps-dts-bootargs-u-boot.patch``` to get a new patch for this version.
 Then move this patch to the `patches/ti-u-boot` folder.
-Another option would be to copy the patch used in creating the latest RIAPS compiled TI AM64x kernel (RIAPS/riaps-am64-ti-linux-kernel/ti-linux-kernel-rt/patches).
+Make sure the 'bootargs' line matches the patch used in creating the latest RIAPS compiled TI AM64x kernel (RIAPS/riaps-am64-ti-linux-kernel/ti-linux-kernel-rt/patches).